pboethig/vagrant_puppet_magento/README.md

 - MariaDB (Dropin replacement for MySql)
 - php 5.6 (PHP-FPM)
 - apache 2.4
-- look in puppetconfig to extend client (redis, rabbitmq, python and some more default puphpet packages are preconfigured and only have to activated for innstallation )
+- look in puppetconfig to extend client (redis, rabbitmq, python and some more default puphpet packages are preconfigured and only have to activated for installation )

 Installed Magento-Packages
 Magentoversion: 1.9.2.3 Core